kakrusch/docana-project-luka/README.md

 ### Prepocessing

-1. We got the 4 largest subreddits in the dataset and put it in a dataframe using panda to access it better during the analysis.
-We saved it in a csv file so that it did not have to be loaded the data every time.
-AskReddit (first [:200000000] characters, as the subreddit was much larger than all others), League of Legends, Relationships, TIFU

-2. We custom tokenized each subreddit using NLTK and regular expressions for the exceptions.
-Punctuation was removed for all tokens except for `O.K` and lowered all tokens except for `Ok` and  `O.K`.
+From the dataset we extracted the four largest subreddits from the dataset and put it in ad pandas dataframe to facilitate its access during the analysis.
+Also, we saved it if as a csv file in order to prevent having to load it every time when we want to access it.
+We used the following four datasets for our project: AskReddit (because of its size, we only used the first [:200000000] characters), League of Legends, Relationships, and TIFU.
+We then defined a custom tokenizer with the NLTK library and created regular expressions to capture exceptions, i.e. to remove from punctuation from within a word.
+The tokenizer removes all the punctuation for every tokens, except for "O.K", and also lowers all tokens, expecpt for "Ok" and "O.K".
-        - For the versions of 'ok' case and punctuation matters: `Ok` vs `ok` vs `O.K.`, but for other words it introduced too much noise.

 ```bash
 def custom_tokenizer(raw_list):